JGMelon22/Snacks_Web_MVC_SqlServer/README.md

 # Sales Web MVC
-A basic CRUD web page for register sellers and departments made using ASP.NET Core MVC on Linux connected to SQL Server.
+A basic CRUD web page which simluates a Snack Store experience made using ASP.NET Core MVC on Linux connected to SQL Server.

 # Used tools:
 - Rider IDE;